reubenharry/haskell-docs/docs/docs/resources/resources.md

 ## Understanding the ecosystem

+[This package overview](https://github.com/Gabriella439/post-rfc/blob/main/sotu.md) is very useful for quickly understanding what Haskell packages to use for what tasks.

 [haskell-links.org](https://haskell-links.org) presents links from #haskell IRC/Matrix chatters, with a fast search interface.

-[This guide](https://github.com/Gabriella439/post-rfc/blob/main/sotu.md) is very useful for understanding what Haskell packages to use for what tasks.

 ## More advanced resources